chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 Use two spaces for indentation in your code.

+## JavaScript

+For writing your JavaScript code use [AirBnB's style guide](https://github.com/airbnb/javascript).

 ## Writing commit messages

 Commit messages should be meaningful and should explain the changes that have